Chieze-Franklin/Bolt.js-Book/events.md

 The object that will be POSTed to your hooks is a standard [Bolt event](/bolt-event.md).

-The module actually responsible for dispatching to appropriate hooks is [bolt-module-events](/bolt-module-events.md).
+The endpoints actually responsible for dispatching to appropriate hooks are defined in the [events API](/events-api.md).

 ## raising an event

 To raise an event, send a `POST` request to the `/api/events/{{event-name}}` endpoint of the Bolt server.
 The request must have the `X-Bolt-App-Token` custom header.
-This endpoint does **NOT** come with Bolt by default; you must install the [bolt-module-events](/bolt-module-events.md) module to have it.
 For instance, to raise an event called `photo-saved`, perform a `POST: localhost:400/api/events/photo-saved` \(assuming the Bolt server is running on port 400\).
 The body of the `POST` should look this:

 ```
 {